 Neurotoxins are very effective for the treatment of hyperhidrosis (excessive sweating).
-Most patients turn to Botox, Dysport, or Xeomin injections after other treatment options, such as prescription antiperspirants, have been unsuccessful in treating their hyperhidrosis.
+Most patients turn to Botox or Dysport injections after other treatment options, such as prescription antiperspirants, have been unsuccessful in treating their hyperhidrosis.

-Who is a Candidate for Botox, Dysport, or Xeomin for Hyperhidrosis?
+Who is a Candidate for Botox or Dysport for Hyperhidrosis?

-Most patients who have hyperhidrosis that is not resolved through other treatment options are good candidates for Botox, Dysport, or Xeomin injections.
+Most patients who have hyperhidrosis that is not resolved through other treatment options are good candidates for Botox or Dysport injections.
 During a consultation, your injector will review your health history to ensure that any health issues, such as certain allergies or bleeding disorders, will affect your ability to receive injections.
 In most cases, you can receive your injections on the same day as your consultation.
-Botox, Dysport, and Xeomin have the same primary ingredient, but the formula varies somewhat between the three products.
+Botox or Dysport have the same primary ingredient, but the formula varies somewhat between the three products.
 This means that your injector may recommend one over the other for your specific treatment, or you may choose based on personal preference, budget, or other factors.
 Your injector will explain your best options and what to expect before, during, and after the procedure.

 After Neurotoxin Injections for Hyperhidrosis